This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

-By glazing the outside and the inside of each slice, you’re guaranteed a moist honey glazed ham recipe with so much flavor in every bite.
+The trick to glazing is to spread the honey glaze on the inside AND outside!
+Glazing the outside and inside of each slice guarantees you a moist honey-glazed ham recipe with so much flavor in every bite.

 The best way to keep it moist is to heat it under foil.
 Place cut-side down on the rack, then loosely cover with aluminum foil on a roasting pan.